-1. Smoke Alarms Save Lives – Install and maintain them.
+1. Smoke alarms and carbon monoxide detectors save lives – Install and maintain them.
 Test them often to make sure they work.
 Replace the batteries at least twice a year when you change your clock for daylight savings.

 2. Smoking and drinking are a lethal combination.
 Careless smoking is a leading cause of fire.
 Don’t empty ashtrays into the trash.